 Nico Rosberg heads Lewis Hamilton in Japanese GP practice

-Nico Rosberg edged title rival Lewis Hamilton by just 0.072 seconds to set the pace in second practice at the Japanese Grand Prix as Mercedes left the rest far behind.
+Nico Rosberg headed team-mate and title rival Lewis Hamilton in first practice at the Japanese Grand Prix as Mercedes left the rest far behind.

 - Read more: 'Soulful Suzuka is other-worldly'

 - Read more: Hamilton's bizarre behaviour during drivers' news conference

 Alonso was able to get back to the pits and take a full part in the session.

 Button was complaining about the balance over the radio, saying: "We've got a lot of work to do."